Board of Trustee Policy: 5.16

 Roles and Responsibilities

-Following approval of the Red Flag Policy, the Board of Trustees delegates responsibility of the Red Flag Program to the Vice President of Administration and Finance.
+Following approval of the Red Flag Policy, the Board of Trustees delegates responsibility of the Red Flag Program to the Vice President of Finance.

-The Vice President of Information Technology is responsible for providing assistance in implementing technical controls to detect and respond to red flags.
+The Vice President of Information Technology and Institutional Effectiveness in conjunction with the Executive Director of Information Technology Security is responsible for providing assistance in implementing technical controls to detect and respond to red flags.

 Identity theft is a fraud committed or attempted using the identifying information of another person.